 - Next, add ½ of the roasted veggies to the quinoa.
 Gently fold them in.

 Serve and enjoy!

-- Serve and enjoy this salad as a meal by itself, or as a side to your favorite protein.
+- Serve this salad as a stand alone meal for lunch or dinner.